urbit/docs/docs/about/contributing.md

         input.md

-If you are editing an existing page, reformatting the entire page with pandoc will make the diff hard to read so please don't do it.
-Just make sure that your edits generally conform to the style of the existing docs around it.
-For exmaple, you'll notice that the paragraphs mostly wrap at column 80.
+If you are editing an existing page, reformatting the entire page with pandoc will make the diff hard to read.
+Instead, just make sure that your edits generally conform to the style of the existing docs around it.
+For example, you'll notice that the paragraphs mostly wrap at column 80.

-**Note:** If you have an old version of Pandoc, it may will convert the terminating `---` in YAML metadata to `...`, which is grounds for termination.
+**Note:** If you have an old version of Pandoc, it may convert the terminating `---` in YAML metadata to `...`, which is grounds for termination.
 Run the following one-liner to atone.